 9. Use apt-fast instead of apt-get

 Apt-get is an obvious command while you go for any software installation or update your Ubuntu system.
-Here I would like to recommend using apt-fast instead of apt-get, at least have a try, for a speedy update or downloading app packages simultaneously while using multiple connections.
+Here I would like to recommend you to use apt-fast instead apt-get, at least have a try, for a speedy update or downloading app packages simultaneously while using multiple connections.
 Install apt-fast via official PPA using the following commands:

 sudo apt-get update

 sudo apt-get install apt-fast

 Fast and fustrating 🙂

 Oh, and I forgot to mention that the repository for the tlp does as well not work for the old version, so there is no way to cool down the desktopwhen Ubuntu 14.10 is instaed, but an external USB-fan.